Sandhya734/Web_demo/README.md

 # Web_demo
 This is my web class demo.
-# Teacher is Shraddha Khapragit status
+# Teacher is Shraddha Khapra